Web-Development-Environments-2023/assignment2-207224551_208697946/README.md

 Login: provide user name and password to enter the game.

 Configuration: choose keyboard key for shooting (letters & space)
-&ensp choose game timeout (minutes)
+choose game timeout (minutes)
-&ensp choose galaxy.
+choose galaxy.

 Game: move your spaceship with keyboard arrows and shoot with your chosen key.
       goal: kill all bad spaceships!